CharlieMcGoldrick/synaptic-surge/README.md

 <details>
 <summary><h2>Acknowledgements</h2></summary>

-- Thank you to my mentor Graeme and Code Institute (including slack community) for the great supper, advice and guidance.
+- Thank you to my mentors, Graeme Taylor, Brian Macharia, and Code Institute (including the Slack community), for the great support, advice, and guidance.
 - Thank you to my friends and family for their patience and understanding whilst working on this project.

 </details>